reproto/reproto/doc/spec.md

 }
 ```

-Endpoints can have a set of options associated with them, by expanding their body.
+Endpoints can have a set of attributes associated with them, by expanding their body.

-These options might affect how code generation works for certain backends.
+These attributes might affect how code generation works for certain backends.

 ```reproto
 type Foo {